pmmccorkell/Optitrack/README.md

 Usage in Matlab:
 - **opti=OptiTrack**
-- *no Initialization needed, connects unicast at instantiation*
+- *no Initialization needed, connects unicast at instantiation to opti.defaultserver*
 - **opti.RigidBody**
     - With motion capture system running and a Rigid Body, should see feedback